Her Cutie Mark

 seductive, but it just doesn't work for me

-On TV, a furry choir with My Little Pony characters, but
+On TV, a furry choir of My Little Pony figures, but sexy,

 A gifted girl, a groomed princess like Miranda in The Tempest, develops her talents to the point her Cutie Mark appears early.
 Apparently this world is like the My Little Pony universe; on the day when your find your life-calling, a brand declaring the New You blooms painlessly on your flank: a Cutie Mark.